nickminaev/handson/intro-to-kubernetes/README.md

 ## A small recap

-- There's a Kubernetes _server_ than connects to the _nodes_, i.e. a set of computers via _kubelet_, an agent installed on each server.
+- There's a Kubernetes server (i.e. _Control Pane_) than connects to the _nodes_, i.e. a set of computers via _kubelet_, an agent installed on each server.
 - All the commands are issued to the k8s server, and then passed down to the kubelets.

 # Inquiring some basic components of the k8s cluster